.......Conclusion

 "Must be nice to have your schedule at your age?
 Doesnʻt seem like your family gives you a hard time about hanging out here and playing checkers all night and rather badly, I might add,"

-"In my household, I am the checkers champion!"
+"In my household, I am the checker's champion!"
 He was affected with great dramatic expression.
 "My family is finally relieved that someone has bested me for this long; it has saved them from my constant boasting!
 When the time is right, they would like to meet you!"

-"Iʻd like that," I toasted him as I took a sip of my peach flavored tea.
+"I like that," I toasted him as I sipped my peach-flavored tea.
 "We can make a dinner of it!"

 "Indeed!"
 Radha smiled and sipped his tea from a cup.